Guide to Acoustic Guitar Shapes

 Parlour

-The Parlour (often spelled ‘Parlor’ in American English) is generally seen as the smallest acoustic shape of the bunch.
-Popularised in early 20th Century America (like the Concert), it’s known for its quiet sound, harmonic-rich midrange, 12th-fret neck joint and classic ‘pinched’ shape.
+The Parlour (often spelled ‘Parlor’ in American English) is generally the smallest acoustic shape of the bunch.
+Popularised in early 20th Century America, it’s known for its quiet sound, harmonic-rich midrange, 12th-fret neck joint and classic ‘pinched’ shape.

 Sound summary: quiet but pleasant, with particular emphasis on the midrange.
 It’s resonant and plucky, great for folky strumming and fingerpicking.

 Looks summary: the Parlour features a very slim design in every respect.
-A shallow body depth, narrow shoulders and lower bout, but with a subtle waist indent.
+A shallow body depth, narrow shoulders and a subtle waist indent.

 Classical / Spanish